How to Compile and Run C Program in Linux

 This generates a hello-world binary file.

-Now, just Type ./<output name> to run the program.
+Now, just Type ./<binary output filename> to run the program.

 ~$ ./hello-world